 Brown Memorial Presbyterian Church

-Located on the campus of Stillman College, this church is still active today and maintains a close relationship with the college.
-Founded as the Salem Presbyterian Church, Brown Memorial Presbyterian Church (see above) dates back to 1880, when Dr. Charles Stillman, minister of First Presbyterian Church helped the black members of his church to start their own.
-It is the oldest existing black Presbyterian church in Alabama.
+Located on the campus of Stillman College, this church remains active today and keeps a close relationship with the college.
+Dr. Charles Stillman, minister of First Presbyterian Church, founded Brown Memorial Presbyterian Church (see above) as the Salem Presbyterian Church in 1880, assisting the black members of his church to start their own.
+It stands as the oldest black Presbyterian church in Alabama.

 St. John’s Catholic Church

-Although the first meeting of Catholics held in Tuscaloosa was in 1819, the first service held in this quaint little church was in 1846.
-As the Catholic population grew with the influx of Irish immigrants, Tuscaloosa got its first Catholic priest in 1844.
-In 1845, St. John’s Catholic Church (see below) was erected; a tower and bell were later added.
-Today, St John the Baptist Church is a mission church of the parish of Holy Spirit.
+Although Catholics first met in Tuscaloosa in 1819, they held their first service in this quaint little church in 1846.
+As the influx of Irish immigrants increased the Catholic population, Tuscaloosa welcomed its first Catholic priest in 1844.
+In 1845, they erected St. John’s Catholic Church (see below); they later added a tower and bell.
+Today, St John the Baptist Church serves as a mission church of the parish of Holy Spirit.

 St. John’s Catholic Church is nestled among businesses on Lurleen Wallace Boulevard.